-(1) The Oregon Department of Energy may inspect energy conservation measures:
+(1) The Energy Office may inspect energy conservation measures:

-(a) The Oregon Department of Energy may inspect energy conservation measures installed by customers receiving a cash payment or loan for those measures;
+(a) The Energy Office may inspect energy conservation measures installed by customers receiving a cash payment or loan for those measures:

-(b) The Oregon Department of Energy may inspect installed measures at the customer's request if those measures qualify for a cash payment or loan;
+(b) The Energy Office may inspect installed measures at the customer's request if those measures qualify for a cash payment or loan;

-(c) The Oregon Department of Energy may require an inspection at the time of the audit if any energy conservation measures qualifying for the cash payment or loan were installed before the audit is completed.
+(c) The Energy Office may require an inspection at the time of the audit if any energy conservation measures qualifying for the cash payment or loan were installed before the audit is completed.

-(d) The Oregon Department of Energy may require an inspection before disbursing cash payments.
+(d) The Energy Office may require an inspection before disbursing cash payments.